BJhutti/SSBU-Note-Taking-Application/README.md

 - As a user, I want to be able to view all notes I have created

-- As a user, I want to be able to edit and delete notes I've created
+- As a user, I want to be able to delete notes I've created

 - As a user, I want to create titles for my notes

-- As a user, I want to add a note to a specific category